 The Intellectual Karmic Scrap Heap: Growing Past the Showstoppers

-By understanding what fatal flaws are and how to counteract them, you can reduce their effects on you, tap into more potential and optimize your own performance.
-To see if you have a fatal flaw and how to work through it you can download and go through the Fatal Flaw worksheet.
-Having one or more of these patterns identified by leadership researchers Zenger & Folkman makes it almost possible to grow your superpower:
+If you have showstoppers a/k/a fatal flaws, the best you can be is average.
+Your superpower will never see its full glory.
+By understanding what fatal flaws are and how to counteract them, you can reduce their effects on you, tap into more potential, and optimize your own performance.
+To see if you have a fatal flaw and how to work through it, you can use my fatal flaw worksheet (get your worksheet packet for free by subscribing to my newsletter, the Llama Times!).

 The Emotional Karmic Scrap Heap is next.
 Get ready to work through some good stuff!

 Want more from the Tomi Llama?
 Sign up for the Llama Times newsletter below!